apache/predictionio/docs/manual/recommendation/quickstart.md

 </div>
 </div>

-Your MyRecommendation is now running.
+Your engine *MyRecommendation* is now running.
 Next, we are going to take a look at the engine architecture and explain how you can customize it completely.

 #### [Next: DASE Components Explained](dase.html)